 $259 $1,000 Deductible and $2,500 Max Out Of Pocket (National General)

-These rates assume each applicant qualifies medically for coverage and meets the required underwriting guidelines.
+These rates assume each applicant qualifies medically for coverage, and meets the required underwriting guidelines.
 Benefits are also not payable for pre-existing conditions.
 A pre-existing condition is a bodily injury or sickness that was diagnosed or treated, or which produced signs and/or symptoms during the period before each applicant's effective date of coverage.

 Did You Just Lose Your Medical Benefits?

 Regardless whether you choose COBRA, SEP, or a temporary policy, in November of each year, Open Enrollment begins, and you can compare dozens of plans from all of the companies that are offering coverage.
 You will not have to provide any medical information since your eligibility is guaranteed.
 It's a great way to cover unexpected life changes.
 Most carriers allow you to customize deductibles, coinsurance, and copays to meet your specific needs.
+Several counties will only have one available carrier, although by 2020, it is expected that multiple options will be offered in most counties.